Trump goes on Twitter offensive against leaks, 'fake news'

 "#FakeNews is the enemy!" he said.

-Trump routinely criticized the press during his presidential campaign and after taking office, as well as the sources within the White House providing that information.
+Trump routinely criticized the media during his presidential campaign and after taking office, as well as the sources within the White House providing that information.

-But his relationship with the press and leaking information has been complicated.
-A Washington Post report during the campaign detailed how Trump the businessman was often the source of his own leaks, posing as spokesman "John Miller" or "John Barron" to tell reporters positive stories about himself or float dating rumors.
+But his relationship with the media and leaked information has been complicated.
+A Washington Post report during the campaign detailed how Trump the businessman was often the source of his own leaks, posing as spokesman "John Miller" or "John Barron" to tell reporters positive stories about himself or to float dating rumors.

 Trump has denied the report.